cysouw/diathesis/text/c01_introduction.md

 ### Functional analysis {#sec:intro-functional-analysis}

 Intimately connected to the domain of application (i.e. which verbs allow for which diathesis) is the question as to the meaning/function of a specific diathesis.
 In essence, this question asks for a description of the difference between the meaning of the two alternants of a diathesis.
 For example, what is the difference between the transitive [@next a] and the corresponding reflexive anticausative [@next b], see [@sec:reflexive-anticausative].
+Although this might seem obvious for some diatheses, it turns out to be extremely difficult to give a concise description of such differences for most diatheses, and I will mostly refrain from trying to provide such descriptions.
+Each diathesis is actually its own research project, preferably investigated using predictive corpus analysis [cf. the large literature on the English dative alternation, for German see e.g. @devaere2018].

 ::: ex
 a.
 Ich schließe die Tür.
 b.
 Die Tür schließt sich.
 :::

-In general, it turns out to be extremely difficult to give a concise description of such differences, and I will mostly refrain from trying to provide such descriptions.
-Each diathesis is actually its own research project, preferably investigated using predictive corpus analysis [cf. the large literature on the English dative alternation, for German see e.g. @devaere2018].
-The actual lists of verbs that allow for a specific diatheses (i.e. the domain of application, see above) also seems to be an important datapoint to investigate the function of a diathesis.
+There are two empirical pieces of information that are crucial for such a functional analysis of a diathesis.
+The first key datapoint is the actual lists of verbs that allow for a specific diathesis (i.e. the verb class as defined by a diathesis, see [@sec:intro-domain-of-application]).
+The second important consideration is any restriction on the kind of nominals that can be used to fill the roles of a diathesis (i.e. nominal classes as defined by a diathesis).
+Both these classes can be established empirically by collecting and analysing a corpus of examples for a specific diathesis.

-The problem of a functional description for a diathesis becomes even more difficult with the realisation that there are dozens of diatheses, often highly similar to each other.
+The problem of a functional description for a diathesis becomes even more difficult with the realisation that there are many dozens of diatheses, often highly similar to each other.
 For example, it is really difficult [cf. @schafer2007; @kurogo2016] to characterise the difference between the reflexive anticausative above in [@last] and the unmarked anticausative in [@next], see [@sec:case-haben-anticausative].

 ::: ex
 a.
 Ich koche den Kaffee.
 b.
 Der Kaffee kocht.
 :::

-An important side-note in this respect are those alternations that have similar formal characteristics as diatheses, but which do not have any role-remapping.
-Such sentence alternations are not considered to be diatheses here (they will be called 'epithesis'), but they are still discussed in the .4 sections of each chapter.
+The problem of providing a concise functional description for a grammatical construction is not restricted to diatheses.
+For example, clause alternation that do not have any role-remapping are (by definition) no diatheses, but they are still discussed in the .4 sections of each chapter (they will be called 'epitheses') and are also in need of a functional description.
 An example is the phenomenon of 'free' reflexives [@next], see [@sec:reflexive-free-dative-sich-accusative].
 Although there is no role-remapping in this alternation (and thus no diathesis), it turns out to be really difficult to describe the difference between [@next a] and [@next b].
-All sentence alternations, with or without role-remapping, are in need of a functional analysis, and most such analyses will involve substantial research.
+All clause alternations, with or without role-remapping, are in need of a functional analysis, and most such analyses will involve substantial research.

 ::: ex
 a.
 Ich habe das Haus angesehen.